Lausbert/monee-app/_i18n/en/privacy.md

 #### Receiver:

 The data is received by [Firebase, a Google company](https://firebase.google.com), who works as a processor for the operation and maintenance of our app.
-Visit [Google's Privacy Policy](https://policies.google.com/privacy) for further information and options for objection.
+Visit [Google's Privacy Policy](https://policies.google.com/privacy) or [Firebase](https://firebase.google.com/support/privacy) for further information and options for objection.

 #### Storage duration:
 Firebase Authentication retains authentication information until you delete your account, after which data is removed within 180 days.